Ideology of the Chinese Communist Party: Socialist market economy

 Chen Yun's thoughts and policies dominated CCP discourse from 1989 until Deng's southern tour in 1992.
-Deng began campaigning for his reformist policies in 1991, managing to get reformist articles printed in the People's Daily and Liberation Army during this period.
+Deng began campaigning for his reformist policies in 1991, managing to get reformist articles printed in the People's Daily and People's Liberation Army Daily during this period.
 The articles criticized those communists who believed that central planning and market economics were polar opposites, instead repeating the Dengist mantra that planning and markets were only two different ways in which to regulate economic activity.
 By that time, the party had begun preparing for the 14th National Congress.
 Deng threatened to withdraw his support for Jiang Zemin's reelection as CCP General Secretary if Jiang did not accept reformist policies.
 At the 8th plenum of the 13th Central Committee, in 1991, the conservatives still held the upper hand within the party leadership.

 To reassert his economic agenda, in the spring of 1992, Deng made his famous southern tour of China, visiting Guangzhou, Shenzhen, and Zhuhai, and spending the New Year in Shanghai.
 He used his travels to reassert his economic policy ideas after his retirement from office.
 On the tour, Deng made many speeches and generated large local support for his reformist platform.
 He stressed the importance of economic reform in China, and criticized those who were against further reform and opening up.
 The tour proved that amongst the party's grassroots organizations, support for reform and opening up was firm.
 Because of this, more and more leading members of the central party leadership converted to Deng's position, amongst them Jiang Zemin.
 In his speech "Deeply Understand and Implement Comrade Deng Xiaoping's Important Spirit, Make Economic Construction, Reform and Opening Go Faster and Better" to the Central Party School, Jiang said it did not matter if a certain mechanism was capitalist or socialist, the key question was whether it worked.
 Jiang's speech is notable since it introduced the term socialist market economy, which replaced Chen Yun's "planned socialist market economy".
 In a later Politburo meeting, members voted unanimously, in old communist fashion, to continue with reform and opening up.
 Knowing that he had lost, Chen Yun gave in, and claimed that because of new conditions, the old techniques of the planned economy were outdated.

-At the 14th National Congress, the thought of Deng Xiaoping was officially dubbed Deng Xiaoping Theory, and elevated to the same level as Mao Zedong Thought.
-The concepts of "socialism with Chinese characteristics" and "the primary stage of socialism" were credited to him.
+At the 14th National Congress, the thought of Deng Xiaoping was officially dubbed Deng Xiaoping Theory.
+It is described as a development of Marxism and Mao Zedong Thought.
+The concepts of "socialism with Chinese characteristics" and "the primary stage of socialism" were credited to Deng.
 At the congress, Jiang reiterated Deng's view that it was unnecessary to ask if something was socialist or capitalist, since the important factor was whether it worked.
 Several capitalist techniques were introduced, while science and technology were to be the primary productive force.